Alex-van-der-Peet/ITFOpenEar/README.md

 If you are having trouble getting your audio input device to work, try getting the latest version of PortAudio at http://www.portaudio.com/download.html (pa_stable_v19_20140130.tgz worked for us).
 Unpack it, make, sudo make install.

 You'll also have to copy the models and config files from where you installed ros_open_ear.
-Assuming ~/ros_open_ear for that and ~/catkin_ws/src/itf_open_ear for this package:
+Assuming ~/ros_open_ear for that and ~/catkin_ws for your catkin workspace root:

 cp -R ~/ros_open_ear/config ~/catkin_ws/
 cp -R ~/ros_open_ear/models ~/catkin_ws/